-There are no absolute answers, just as there is no absolute definition of fluency.
+There are no absolute answers.
 There are millions of methods and tests and programs that attempt to guide us to this goal, and as useful as these are in limited ways, most of them fail to reveal to us the essential ingredients to success.

 There are certain ingredients for fluency, such as effective communication, grammatical competence, cultural awareness, and confidence, but at the end of the day, the recipe for fluency is unique to each individual learner.

 Today we’re going to show you how to build your super effective recipe.